 Understanding how scents work together

-Understanding how scents work together is the first step in building your very own perfect perfume.
+Understanding how scents work together is the first step in creating your very own perfect perfume.
 A fragrance is made up of three types of scents in different proportions: firstly the top notes (30%), then the middle notes (50%), and lastly the base notes (20%).

 Let me explain:

 - Top notes are what you smell first, and they fade faster.

 - Middle or heart notes come next and are considered the core of your fragrance.

 - Base notes are what help the middle notes last longer; they accentuate and extend the longevity of the middle notes.

 Bergamot, Lemongrass, Rosemary and Tea Tree is more suited to the top notes of a perfume, but can also be used as part of the middle notes.
 Similarly, Lavender is more suitable for the middle notes of a perfume, but can also be used as part of the top notes.